 An expanded online catalog can also fill and improve upon the niche currently occupied by community colleges under the California Master Plan for Higher Education, said UC President Mark Yudof at the meeting.

 “It should be possible for students to take one or two years’ worth of high-quality general education courses and then transfer to a UC campus,” Yudof said.

-The board discussed UC Online, a systemwide program launched in January last year that offers online courses for credit accepted at all UC campuses.
+The board discussed UC Online, a systemwide program launched in January of last year that offers online courses for credit accepted at all UC campuses.
 In the last year, about 1,700 UC students were enrolled in its 13 courses, which each cost about the same as a UC summer course.

 The program, however, may not be operating as planned.
-Last year, only one non-UC student enrolled in a UC Online course, a problem that must be solved if the program will work as a gateway to other campuses.
+Last year, only one non-UC student enrolled in a UC Online course, a problem that must be solved if the program can work as a gateway to other campuses.

 The meeting comes less than a week after Gov. Jerry Brown announced his proposed 2013-14 budget, which allocates $10 million to the university for developing online and technology-based courses.
 Brown’s budget recommended the UC system be more responsible with its spending and continue to eliminate inefficiencies.

 The expansion of online classes in the university might be a move in the wrong direction, said Student Regent Jonathan Stein, noting that the UC leadership has not paid adequate attention to student input.

 “We’ve talked extensively about how students learn today and that students are more native to the Internet,” Stein said.
 “No one has asked students if they’re interested in this.”